cliffordp/TK-Shortcode-Link/readme.txt

 Please follow these steps to troubleshoot:

 1. Disable all other plugins
-1. Activate one of the default WordPress themes (e.g. Twenty Fifteen)
+1. Activate one of the default WordPress themes (e.g. Twenty Nineteen)
 1. Enable WP_DEBUG in wp-config.php.

 If you no longer have an error, your issue is not with this plugin.